 What If You Are Super Sensitive to the Sun?

 Despite the current availability of highly effective sunscreens and lightweight clothing that protects against ultraviolet radiation, some people still get burned.
-We recently received this question:

 “I have extremely sun-sensitive skin.
 In fact today I got a bad sunburn after spending the day on a shaded porch reading a book.

 “I really hate how sensitive my skin is to getting sunburnt, but I also hate having to reapply sunscreen every half hour or so during the summer.
 Do you know of any way I can increase my tolerance of ultraviolet rays so that I don’t have to apply sunscreen so often?”

 Surprisingly, there is some research showing that consuming certain foods, vitamins or over-the-counter medicines may help the skin resist sunburn.
 None of these would be a substitute for regularly applying a high-SPF sunscreen, but they might help someone like our sensitive reader.